 MOBILE ANESTHESIA SYSTEM

 The Rodent Surgery Setup is a mobile anesthesia system for mice and rats.
-It is available for rent at an hourly charge of $11.50.
+It is available for rent at an hourly charge of $11.85, increasing to $12.25 in FY16.
 The RC2 Rodent Anesthesia System by VetEquip has the capability of running up to 6 animals at once.
 The rental fee includes a supply of oxygen, isoflurane, a hot bead sterilizer, a heated platform, and a large magnification light.
 The Rodent Surgery Setup is available for use in the procedure rooms in DLAM or in your lab.
-Please contact Andrea Frazier by email two days in advance to reserve this equipment.
+Please contact Andrea Willis by email two days in advance to reserve this equipment.